jsgosnell/Starter_code/README.md

 text](https://lh3.googleusercontent.com/pw/ACtC-3ddyHNvzmRICUa_CmWQmzbz5jr9aTdo_bs9yH9ZbfUPe2LjS46TYj1FsD7CjhKL3rknFZkui-YecWokRGY03cj8occR5HJN56P5N8KJTCUPgciKCAwD8YHJEKXXOOjH-LI8k1G8p88MGB7d_6ov4EJtQQ=w879-h664-no)

 Select file, new project, Version control.
 On the next screen select git.
+If this isn’t available, you may need to install git (free) on your system.
+You can download it at <https://git-scm.com/download/>.

 Next you’ll need to enter the url for your repository.
 Look for the Code button (usually green) in your githbub repository (where you may be reading this…).

 ![alt